These Flakey Sourdough Discard Scones are light and flaky with crispy crumbly edges.

 - These scones use simple everyday ingredients common to most sourdough bakers.
 Just toss some flour, sugar, baking powder, and salt into your food processor or blender, blend in some butter, stir in the sourdough discard, egg yolk, and heavy cream, shape the dough, and bake.

-- Easily customize these scones by stirring in your favorite add-ins.
+- Easily customize this scone recipe by stirring in your favorite add-ins.

 For a savory scone with a stronger sourdough flavor, you can reduce the sugar to two tablespoons.
 You could also use brown sugar but will need to whisk it into the wet ingredients until there are no lumps.